-Keep in mind that a company that uses accrual accounting will record the number of invoices as accounts receivables.
+Remember that a company that uses accrual accounting will record the number of invoices as accounts receivables.
 Customers owe you the money for goods or services, which means they have accounts payable.

 Are invoices legal documents?

-Invoices are not legal documents on their own because there’s too much that’s left up to interpretation.
-Plus, there isn’t any proof that a company and its customer agreed to any payment terms and conditions.
+Invoices are not legal documents on their own because too much is left up to interpretation.
+Plus, there isn’t any proof that a company and its customer agreed to payment terms and conditions.
 However, when a company and its customer agree on terms and conditions in a legal contract, they can be held accountable for payment in exchange for goods or services.
 So, an invoice with a contract creates a legal agreement between a business and its customer.
 Again, you’ll want to consult with your company’s legal team to ensure that your business documents are current.

-What is the difference between invoices, bills and receipts
+What is the difference between invoices, bills and receipts?